Other Agencies with Responsibility for Asbestos

 The Environmental Protection Agency (EPA) deals with the licensing of storage of hazardous waste, including asbestos.
 Any company or local authority that stores asbestos waste must be licensed.

 Asbestos waste is hazardous and must be disposed of properly.
 Before any demolition work, identify which waste facility is licensed by the Environmental Protection Agency (EPA) for disposal of asbestos waste.
 Hazardous waste transfer stations can accept asbestos waste and then arrange to have it disposed of at an appropriate facility here or abroad.

 National Waste Collection Permit Office

 The role of the National Waste Collection Permit Office is to accept and process all new and review Waste Collection Permit applications for all Waste Management Regions in the Republic of Ireland.
 They maintain a register of Permits.
-Any hauliers or contractors used to transport asbestos waste must be authorised and have a valid waste collection permit to collect this type of asbestos waste.
+Any hauliers or contractors or waste collector used to transport asbestos waste must have a valid waste collection permit for asbestos waste.

-See also: Carriage of Asbestos Containing Material (ACM's) by Road
+Note: The provisions of ADR may also apply to the carriage /transport of asbestos containing material.
+See Carriage of Asbestos Containing Material (ACM's) by Road

 National TFS Office